Skip to content

 What Are the Core Architecture Layers?

 Gartner recognises SAP as a Leader in the Magic Quadrant for Digital Commerce (Gartner, 2024).
-That leadership position reflects an architecture designed for enterprise extensibility.
-Here are the layers.
+That position reflects an architecture built for enterprise extensibility.
+The type system is the foundation.
+It’s what separates Commerce Cloud from platforms that force you into schema modifications for every customisation.

 Platform layer

-• Type system — a declarative data model where you define item types, attributes, and relationships in XML.
-Extensions add new types without modifying existing ones.
-This is the single most important architectural concept — it enables customisation without forking.
+• Type system: a declarative data model where you define item types, attributes, and relationships in XML.
+Extensions add new types without touching existing ones.
+This is the single most important concept in the whole architecture.
+Learn it first.

-• Spring framework — Commerce Cloud uses Spring IoC extensively.
-Services are beans that you can override, extend, or replace through dependency injection.
+• Spring framework: Commerce Cloud uses Spring IoC throughout.
+Services are beans you can override, extend, or replace through dependency injection.

-• Extension mechanism — all functionality ships as extensions.
-You create your own extensions to add custom logic, keeping your code separate from SAP’s code.
+• Extension mechanism: all functionality ships as extensions.
+You build your own to add custom logic, keeping your code cleanly separated from SAP’s.

 Commerce modules

-• Cart and checkout — cart management, delivery modes, payment integration, and order placement
+• Cart and checkout: cart management, delivery modes, payment integration, order placement

-• Pricing — promotion engine, tax calculation, currency conversion, and B2B contract pricing
+• Pricing: promotion engine, tax calculation, currency conversion, B2B contract pricing

-• Order management — order lifecycle, fulfilment, returns, and refunds
+• Order management: order lifecycle, fulfilment, returns, refunds

-• Customer management — account registration, address management, and B2B organisation hierarchies
+• Customer management: account registration, address management, B2B organisation hierarchies

-• Search — Solr-based product search with faceted navigation, boosting rules, and synonym management
+• Search: Solr-based product search with faceted navigation, boosting rules, synonym management

 Product content management (PCM)